-When using an FHA loan to purchase a house, an appraisal will need to be done before the loan can close.
+If you’re using an FHA mortgage loan to purchase a house, an appraisal will need to be done before the loan can close.

 FHA Lenders use the appraisal to calculate the loan-to-value ratio of the loan.
 And to make sure the borrower is not paying more than the fair market value of the home.

-If you’re a first-time buyer, or seller it’s important you know about the different factors that a home appraiser looks at.
+If you’re a first-time buyer or seller, you must know about the different factors that a home appraiser looks at.

 Who Pays for the Appraisal and How Much are they

 The FHA buyer will pay for the appraisal upfront before closing.
-The average FHA appraisal costs is between $300-$500 according to the Uniform Residential Appraisal Report (URAR).
-If you’re applying for an FHA streamline refinance the FHA guidelines do not require a home appraisal.
+The average FHA appraisal costs are between $300-$500, according to the Uniform Residential Appraisal Report (URAR).
+If you’re applying for an FHA streamline refinance, the FHA guidelines do not require a home appraisal.